 - Along with the CoD series, the Medal of Honor series also has quite a few sniping missions, and it's also mostly Up to You.
 Each game tends to have an enormous sniping mission toward the end, including one where you're in a sniping battle against tanks with a bazooka!

-- Sniper's Last Stand, the Scrappy Level of Allied Assault, pits you against dozens of well-hidden insta-hit snipers, then combines it with an Escort Mission in the second half.
+- Sniper's Last Stand, That One Level of Allied Assault, pits you against dozens of well-hidden insta-hit snipers, then combines it with an Escort Mission in the second half.
 The last level of the mission, "The Bridge", is also a Hold the Line, where you first have to stop Nazis from detonating the explosives, then call air strikes to protect the tank as it crosses the bridge.

 - The Reboot, however, is notable for having one of the player characters being a sniper, with your NPC ally being his spotter.
 Everytime you play as him, you will get to snipe some unsuspecting terrorists.
 And it is awesome.

 - Occurs in Hostile Waters.
 An RTS.
 In one of the missions, you have to kill a helicopter pilot without getting too near.
 The only weapon with the necessary range and accuracy is the Rapier.
 An anti-tank laser cannon.

 - Several times in GHOST Squad, with a time limit on taking out all the enemies.
 Mandatory in the first mission, and two optional occasion in the third, one with a thermal sight where you have to shoot through walls.

 - Pretty much every variation on "The Hunted President" maps from Team Fortress limited the assassin team to Snipers.
 Although they also had submachine guns, too.